anshthakkarr/rtlhub-solutions/README.md

 # rtlhub-solutions

 This repository contains my solutions to the problems on [RTLHub](https://rtlhub.com).
-Commits are maintained by the automation scripts in my `rtlhub-sync` repository.
+Commits are made automatically by the scripts in my `rtlhub-sync` repository.

 ## Repo Structure
 All solutions are stored within the `solutions/` directory: